nforgeio/neonKUBE/Images/neon-hive-manager/README.md

 * **neon-ssh-credentials** - (*Required*) The service requires the SSH credentials to be mapped into the service as **neon-ssh-credentials**.
 These credentials are formatted as **username/password**.

-* **neon-cluster-manager-vaultkeys** - (*Optional*) Pass this to enable automatic Vault unsealing.
+* **neon-hive-manager-vaultkeys** - (*Optional*) Pass this to enable automatic Vault unsealing.
 This can be obtained from the root hive credentials and is a JSON object that will looks something like:
 ````
 {
     "UnsealKeys": [